paradise-fi/divine/doc/manual/using.md

       symbol: _start
 ```

-At the beginning, there are some notices from DIVINE's compiler and loader,
+The output begins with compile- and load-time report messages,
 followed by some statistics.
-Then, starting with `error found: yes`, the output
+Then, starting with `error found: yes`, the detected error
-presents the found error.
-The error informations contains:
+is introduced.
+The error-related information contains:

-*   `error trace` -- contains is the output that the program printed on its run
+*   `error trace` -- shows the output that the program printed on its run
-    from the beginning to the point of the error.
-It is finished by error
+    from the beginning of the execution to the point of the error.
-    description.
+    A description of the error concludes this section.

-*   `choices made` -- values of nondeterministic choices DIVINE made in the
+*   `choices made` -- indicates the values of nondeterministic choices DIVINE made
-    run.[^choices] This information is mostly useful as an identifier of the
+    in the run.[^choices] This information is mostly useful as an identifier of the
     error trace.

-*   `error state` -- this field contains backtraces of all the stacks present in
+*   `error state` -- this field contains backtraces of all stacks present in
     the program.
-In a single-threaded program in an error state, there are two
+For a single-threaded program in an error state, there are two stacks --
-    stacks -- the stack of the program's main thread (with `_start`, followed by
+    the stack of the program's main thread (with `_start`, followed by
     `main`, at the bottom) and the stack of DIVINE's runtime (DiOS, see later),
     which contains the fault handler responsible for terminating the
     verification.

 [^choices]: this information is run-length encoded (e.g. `0^2 2^4` means the first two
-    choices returned 0 and the following 4 returned 4);
+    choices returned 0 and the following four returned 2);

 In our case, the most important information is `FAULT: access of size 1 at
-[heap* 712567f3 10 ddp] is 1 bytes out of bound` which indicates the error is
+[heap* 712567f3 10 ddp] is 1 bytes out of bounds` which indicates the error is
-caused by invalid memory access, together with the line of code which caused it
+caused by an invalid memory access.
+The other crucial information is the line of code
-(on the second stack, in the entry for `foo` function):
+which caused it (this can be found on the second stack, in the entry for the `foo`
+function):

 ```
 - address: heap* 4a0081dc 0+0